hasan-ston/web-scalability-notes/chp5_DataLayer.md

 **Important:** This is only safe for schema changes, not normal data writes, which should always replicate automatically.

----

 ## Data Partitioning (Sharding)

 ### What is Sharding?

-**Sharding** involves dividing your dataset into smaller buckets and assigning each bucket to a single server.
+It involves dividing your dataset into smaller buckets and assigning each bucket to a single server.
 Servers become independent from one another.

 The critical requirement is the **sharding key** - a way to locate which shard holds the data without having to ask all servers.